Raise your hand if you loved writing as a child and was told that it wouldn’t lead to a lucrative career. Yeah? Me too. Okay, hands down.

 - Proficiency in WordPress, HTML, or other similar online publishing platforms;

-- Familiarity with SEO tools like Google Analytics, Google Adwords, and SEMrush;
+- Familiarity with SEO tools like Google Analytics, Ahrefs, and SEMrush;

 - Editing and content-writing experience (have samples ready);